yyj-02/castaway-frontend/ReadMefiles/README.md

   <details>
   <summary><h3 style="display: inline;">Create from Storage</h3></summary>
   <h4>Description</h4>
   <p> This page allows users to upload their podcast image, audio file, title, description and genres and create a podcast.
-The podcast is hot reloaded onto the users page and will be loaded for all other users when a reload is triggered e.g. login </p>
+The podcast is hot reloaded onto the users page and will be loaded for all other users when a reload is triggered.
+This happens every hour automatically </p>
   <h4>API called</h4>
   <ul>
     <li>Upload Audio file</li>